 They think they're smarter than us.

-Why do you think why did they rig the investigation into Hillary?
+Why do you think, why did they rig the investigation into Hillary?

-Why did the general counsel say, uh, yeah, the classified top secret private email server and a mom and pop shop bathroom closets illegal, because it had all that sensitive information.
+Why did the general counsel say, yeah, the classified top-secret private email server in a mom and pop shop bathroom closet's illegal?

-To the point where, as the as judicial watch in their FOIA request points out, when people became aware of it, they knew sources, methods, and relationships with foreign countries were in jeopardy because of the stupidity of it and the recklessness of it all.
+By the way, we believe at least six foreign intelligence agencies broke into to the point where, as the as Judicial Watch in their FOIA request points out, when people became aware of it, they knew sources, methods, and relationships with foreign countries were in jeopardy because of the stupidity of it and the recklessness of it all.

 You know, and on top of that, you got, oh, then we got the whole dossier issue.

-You know, remember it was Rod Rosenstein that said, oh, well, to get a Pfizer warrant, don't play it, a career law enforcement official must swear that the information is true and accurate, and if it's wrong, that person is going to face consequences.
+You know, remember, it was Rod Rosenstein that said, oh, well, to get a FISA warrant, don't play it, a career law enforcement official must swear that the information is true and accurate.

-Okay, Jim Comey signed the first FISA warrant, and again, the bulk of information, the dirty bought and paid for Russian lies of Hillary Clinton, and never verified or corroborated the bulk of that information.
+And again, the bulk of information, the dirty, bought and paid-for Russian lies of Hillary Clinton, and never verified or corroborated the bulk of that information.

 And oddly enough, the fourth FISA warrant, the third renewal warrant, was signed by Rod Rosenstein himself.